Application of Dirichlet boundary conditions#

 Lifting#

-Lifting is a procedure that can be use to reduce the number of unknowns in the system, to only be those dofs not constrained by the Dirichlet condition.
-We use the same split as we did in the previous approach
+Lifting is a procedure that can be use to reduce the number of unknowns in the system, to only be the dofs unconstrained degrees of freedom.
+We start with (5), but we insert \(u_{bc}=g\) in the first row of the system to get the equation

-(11)#\[\begin{align} A_{d,d} u_d &= b_d - A_{d, bc}g \end{align}\]
+(6)#\[\begin{align} A_{d,d} u_d &= b_d - A_{d, bc}g \end{align}\]

 and we end up with a smaller system, which is symmetric if \(A_{d,d}\) is symmetric.
-However, we do not want to remove the degrees of freedom from the sparse, matrix, as it makes the matrix less adaptible for varying boundary conditions, so we set up the system
+However, we do not want to remove the degrees of freedom from the sparse, matrix, as it makes the matrix less adaptable for varying boundary conditions, so we set up the system

-(12)#\[\begin{align} \begin{pmatrix} A_{d,d} & 0 \\ 0 & I \end{pmatrix} \begin{pmatrix} u_d \\ u_{bc} \end{pmatrix} &= \begin{pmatrix} b_d - A_{d,bc}g \\ g \end{pmatrix} \end{align}\]
+(7)#\[\begin{align} \begin{pmatrix} A_{d,d} & 0 \\ 0 & I \end{pmatrix} \begin{pmatrix} u_d \\ u_{bc} \end{pmatrix} &= \begin{pmatrix} b_d - A_{d,bc}g \\ g \end{pmatrix} \end{align}\]

 We do this in DOLFINx with the following commands